 Researchers found that such gratitude exercises only increase happiness and life satisfaction a little bit.
 Similarly, the effect on symptoms of depression and anxiety was also small.

 We are not suggesting that expressing gratitude has no value.
 Rather, we argue that gratitude should not be thought of as a self-help tool to increase one’s own happiness and well-being.

 Many people are serving at the front lines of the epidemic and expressing gratitude matters.

-, perhaps it is more important than ever to express gratitude to the important people in our lives -- not just loved ones, but the countless public officials, health care professionals and others who are fighting on the front lines.
+During this global pandemic, perhaps it is more important than ever to express gratitude to the important people in our lives – not just loved ones, but the countless public officials, health care professionals and others who are fighting on the front lines.

 Jennifer Cheavens is an associate professor at Ohio State University, and David Cregg is a doctoral candidate at Ohio State University.